ttkorhonen/e3pages/docs/kb/guide/articles/9_dynamic_kernel_module_support.md

-E3 try to associate the DKMS module and the e3 wrapper module which depends on it together (From this point of view, it might be good to create a `dkms` directory in your e3 wrapper module and put the kernel module source and the DKMS configure file in `dkms` directory).
+E3 try to associate the DKMS module and the e3 wrapper module which depends on it together (From this point of view, it might be good to create a `dkms` directory in your e3 wrapper module and put the kernel module source and the DKMS configure file in the `dkms` directory).

 One can use the above makefile file rule template and a template DKMS template file with macro subitituation to create DKMS configure file, or skip that step and write a DKMS configure file directly.
 A typical simple `dkms.conf` file looks like following:

 ```console